Page cover

 The amount, in grams, of this ingredient in the recipe.
 The Quantity field will automatically be adjusted relative to the product size.
 For example, you use 250g of caster sugar in this stage.

-Repeat the above steps for all items used, clicking Add after selecting each one.
+Repeat the above steps for all items used, clicking after selecting each one.
 Much like writing the ingredients in a recipe.

 Click to add all items.